 - Pain on the inside of the heel or arch.

-- Pain and discomfort when getting up after periods of rest.
+- Pain and discomfort after periods of rest.

-- Increased pain first thing in the morning with initial steps.
+- Increased pain with first steps in the morning.

 - Minimal to no pain when resting or at night.